Ten Things to Taste in South Carolina This Year

 9. Peach Enchiladas – Just outside the sleepy town of McBee (FYI: pronounced Mac-Bee, just in case you need to ask directions) lies the sprawling orchards and fields of McLeod Farms.
 More than 20 varieties of peaches are grown here, harvested and shipped out across the US and to Canada.
 California is the only state that produces more peaches than South Carolina, though we think ours are tastier!
 In fact, South Carolina peaches are so popular that they are the official state fruit.
 While McLeod Farm’s Mac’s Pride peaches are super juicy and sweet, locals and travelers come to the farm’s onsite market to indulge in something that’s even more delicious: buttery, cinnamon-sprinkled peach enchiladas.
 The multi-award winning recipe, in which fresh peach slices are wrapped in dough, baked up and served with a scoop of ice cream, are in high demand at the shop’s ice cream parlor and bakery.
 Enjoy a decadent peach enchilada from the comfort of a porch rocker as you look out over the bucolic landscape.
 And do keep the directions to McLeod Farms in your GPS – you’ll definitely want to come back for more peach yumminess.

 10. House-made Charcuterie – Order it as an appetizer or enjoy it as a light meal.
 Either way, you’ll be glad you did.
 When Charleston chefs first began creating charcuterie from locally sourced meats, it started a movement that spread across the state.
 Curing meats for charcuterie is a science and an art, with a little culinary magic sprinkled in to bring them both together.
 You can taste the mastery of South Carolina charcuterie wizards when noshing on spicy salami, sausage, smoky ham, prosciutto, mortadella and creamy pate arranged on boards alongside cheeses, pickles, breads and smears of grainy mustard.
-Some establishments where you can pursue the finest charcuterie pleasures include American Grocery Restaurant in Greenville, Motor Supply Company in Columbia and, in Charleston, Edmund’s Oast, The Granary, The Grocery, The MacIntosh, Slightly North of Broad and Cypress, where even head cheese has been elevated to a food of the gods.
+Some establishments where you can pursue the finest charcuterie pleasures include American Grocery Restaurant in Greenville, Motor Supply Company in Columbia and, in Charleston, Edmund’s Oast, The Granary, The Grocery, The MacIntosh and Slightly North of Broad, where even head cheese has been elevated to a food of the gods.

 Featured products and attractions in "Ten Things to Taste in South Carolina This Year"